Icelandic sheep are very special; classed as a utility breed, they have been bred for their meat, milk and unique fleece.

 Meat

 Meat from Icelandic sheep is considered a gourmet dish in Iceland.
 The meat is delicately flavoured and fine textured.
-Because the lambs mature slowly, they can be slaughtered at 5 -6 months for a carcass of about 12 kgs, or kept until 18 months for a larger carcass.
+Because the lambs mature slowly, they can be slaughtered at 5 -6 months (weighing 40-45kg) for a carcass of about 20-25kgs, or kept until 18 months for a larger carcass.

 Milk